wuaipinglab/CovRecomb/README.md

 ## Acknowledgements
 We sincerely thank the Global Intiative on Sharing All Influenza Data ([GISAID](https://www.gisaid.org/)) and all data contributors for making SARS-CoV-2 genomic sequence data available to the public and open science.
-Besides, we would like to express our special thanks to the [CovSimulator](https://github.com/weigangq/cov-db/blob/master/scripts/CovSimulator.py) developers for their contributions in the field of simulation testing.